kubernetes-sigs/kubespray/docs/ansible.md

 Optional variables are located in the `inventory/sample/group_vars/all.yml`.
 Mandatory variables that are common for at least one role (or a node group) can be found in the `inventory/sample/group_vars/k8s_cluster.yml`.
-There are also role vars for docker, kubernetes preinstall and master roles.
+There are also role vars for docker, kubernetes preinstall and control plane roles.
 According to the [ansible docs](https://docs.ansible.com/ansible/latest/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable), those cannot be overridden from the group vars.
 In order to override, one should use the `-e` runtime flags (most simple way) or other layers described in the docs.